 In local adoption matters, Adoption Services or an accredited adoption service provider lodges the application at court.
 Where it is necessary to make an application to the Supreme Court, intercountry adoption applicants may prepare the application themselves or engage a private solicitor.

-Following the making of an adoption order in NSW, the Supreme Court provides FACS with a certified copy of the order and authorises the NSW Registry of Birth, Deaths and Marriages to issue an amended birth certificate to recognise the child as a member of the adoptive family.
+Following the making of an adoption order in NSW, the Supreme Court provides DCJ with a certified copy of the order and authorises the NSW Registry of Birth, Deaths and Marriages to issue an amended birth certificate to recognise the child as a member of the adoptive family.